davidetestoni/BlockchainAuthIoT/README.md

 http://dataprovider:3000/humidity/latest?count=10&deviceNames=Sensor_1
 ```

+### Realtime data
+In the realtime tab of the client, the signer can require connection to a realtime resource.
+By default, the server will be running on the host `dataprovider` on port 6390 (UDP).
+In addition, the client must provide the name of the desired resource, for example `temperatureRT` or `humidityRT` as configured above.

 ### Clearing the redis cache
 If you need to clear the redis cache for any reason, you can `sh` into the container and then type
 ```bash